cosmicpython/cosmicpython.github.io/_posts/2020-01-25-testing_external_api_calls.md

 And this is only the beginning, we've shown an API integration that only cares about writes, but what about reads?
-Say we want to poll our third party api now and again to get updated etas for ours shipments.
+Say we want to poll our third party api now and again to get updated etas for our shipments.
 Depending on the eta, we have some business logic about notifying people of delays...